builtbybel/xd-AntiSpy/README.md

 **If you want to motivate me, feel free to do so with a [donation here](https://www.paypal.com/donate?hosted_button_id=MY7HX4QLYR4KG) 💝**

 # Translating the App
 xd-AntiSpy is multilingual and already supports several languages.
-[You can find them for download in the extensions repo for xd-AntiSpy](https://github.com/builtbybel/xd-AntiSpyEx).
 If you want to help and translate xd-AntiSpy into your language, you'll find a corresponding quick guide [here](https://github.com/builtbybel/xd-AntiSpy/discussions/12#discussioncomment-10012049).